Background of events

 Pompey’s cavalry thinned out at an alarming rate, causing her to panic and run away.
 Labienus, unable to contain his companions, rode away with them.
 Caesar’s advancing infantry began to make their way through Pompey’s less experienced centre.
 In addition, the “ten”, infantry and cavalry entered the rear of Pompey’s lines from the left flank, which could be considered the final victory.

 Pompey’s infantry began to flee, as a result of which they were massacred by Caesar’s troops after them.
 After catching up with them in the camp, Caesar presented them with an alternative.
 He promised them not to punish them, provided Pompey’s legionaries joined his victorious army.
-The soldiers agreed with his relief with relief.
+The soldiers agreed with relief.
+Below is a description of the event:

 According to Caesar himself, his army was to lose only 200 soldiers and 30 centurions.
 The commander praised the discipline and experience of his legionaries and rebuked Pompey for his lack of initiative and for leaving the infantry in the place.

 Pompey, after losing the battle2 immediately fled to allied Egypt, where he wanted to rebuild his army and lead the remaining legions.
 However, he could not implement the plan, because immediately after disembarking in Alexandria, he was murdered by the young pharaoh Ptolemy XIII, and his head was sent as a gift to Caesar.
-The ruler, still a child, did so under the influence of his regents: his guardian, the eunuch Pothinus, his teacher and the rhetoric Theodotus of Chios.
+The ruler, still a child, did so under the influence of his regents: his guardian – the eunuch Pothinus – and his teacher and the rhetoric Theodotus of Chios.
 In this way he wanted to win Caesar’s favour, hearing about the winner’s good nature3.

 The death of a rival in such circumstances infuriated Caesar more than it pleased him.
 Plutarch reported that “Caesar refused to look at him, but he took Pompey’s signet ring and shed tears as he did so”4.
 After all, the death of the main opponent in the Empire meant an easier road to reign.
 Caesar lost his rival to the throne, but Pompey left behind two sons: Gnaeus and Sextus, who were supported by the followers of Pomeyus, with Scipio Metellus and Cato the Younger at the helm.